Public Research for Public Good

 Our strategic location between Baltimore, MD and Washington, DC — in close proximity to major national labs and key industry leaders — positions us well to establish and grow long-term, sustainable partnerships and help create the highly educated workforce needed for tomorrow’s economy.

-Our research and incubator park – bwtech@UMBC – is located adjacent to the campus, comprises 525,000 square feet, houses 130 tenants providing over 1,600 direct jobs and operates incubators for cybersecurity and for technology & life sciences.
+Our research and incubator park – bwtech@UMBC – is located adjacent to the campus, comprises 525,000 square feet, including 40,000 square feet in wet lab space, houses over 110 tenants providing almost 2,000 direct jobs and operates incubators for cybersecurity, for biotechnology & GovTech.
 Launched in 1989, bwtech@UMBC was the first university-affiliated incubator in Maryland.

-We hope this Research & Creative Achievement at UMBC site will be a frequent destination for you – our external partners, the campus community, and the broader public.
+We hope this Research & Creative Achievement at UMBC site will be a frequent destination for you – our external partners, the campus community, and the broader communities we serve.

 As our Nation and the international community face environmental, technological, political, economic, and social challenges, UMBC’s core values of diversity, inclusive excellence and innovation will propel us forward to meet these challenges.